emranxec/KeepLearning/README.md

 ----
 ### Q. where variables ,static variable , block and method saves data?

+#### Heap Memory
+> Heap memory is the runtime data area shared among all JVM threads to allocate memory for all class instances and arrays.

+> Java classifies heap memory into two categories – Young Generation and Old Generation.

+#### Non-Heap Memory
+> Non-heap memory consists primarily of a method area that stores class structures, fields, method data, and the code for methods/constructors.

+> Similar to the Heap memory, all JVM threads have access to the method area.

+- Java 8 removes the PermGen space and introduces a new native memory space named Metaspace.

+> Before Java 8, PermGen stores static members like static methods and static variables.
+Additionally, PermGen also stores interned strings.

+> Since Java 8, Metaspace only stores the class metadata, and heap memory keeps the static members.

 #### Classes (loaded by the classloaders)
 > go in a special area on heap : Permanent Generation until java 8